Macbucheron1/Devops-Template/README.md

 ## 2. Apply CI/CD pipeline

 ### CI
-CI stand for Continuous Integration.
+CI stands for Continuous Integration.
 It is a practice in software engineering where the code is automatically tested and checked every time a developer pushes code to the repository.
 The goal is to find and address bugs and errors as soon as possible.

 #### The steps